rxseven/docker-playground/README.md

 > **Resolving host names with a local Hosts file** – Domain names or IP addresses on a local machine can be resolved by adding entries in the local [Hosts file](https://en.wikipedia.org/wiki/Hosts_(file)).
 Entries in the local Hosts file have the added advantage that the system can run the application server, even when disconnected from the network.

-> Note: if you want to run the live version of Onigiri, you must remove the production domain from the local Hosts file.
-Otherwise, the request will be made to `127.0.0.1` which is your `localhost` instead.
+> Note: if you want to run the live version of Onigiri, you must remove the production domain name from the entries in the local Hosts file.
+Otherwise, your requests will not be sending over the internet, but will rather be sending to `127.0.0.1` (loopback address) which is your `localhost` instead.

 ### Run